1010.00, Use of Force

 10.6.3.
 If the force used does not clearly align with any of the categories, the on-scene Sergeant’s immediate supervisor shall determine the degree of the investigation.

 10.6.4.
 An on-scene supervisor who reasonably believes that a use of force involves significant misconduct by a member shall immediately notify their immediate supervisor and PSD.
-PSD shall determine the degree of investigation required.
+The on-call PSD Lieutenant shall determine the degree of investigation required.

 10.6.6.
 Specialty units, such as the Special Emergency Response Team (SERT), Rapid Response Team (RRT) or others, are not exempt from use of force reporting procedures, as defined in this directive.